 My passion for wine has started with trips to Tuscany with my parents in the 90s – long before finishing school or starting a professional career.
 The investment perspective is much younger and a child of my career in financial services and the extraordinary times we are living in.
+However, ultimately wine is made to be enjoyed and consumed with friends and family.
 I am currently studying for WSET Level 4 (Weinakademiker) after I have completed WSET Level 3 in 2015.

 The leading German wine university, the Hochschule Geisenheim University, the Zurich University of Applied Sciences, Campus Wädenswil and the Weinakademie Österreich, the largest wine school on the continent, offer a German-language wine education of world class – the “Weinakademiker Diploma”.
 The WSET Level 4 Diploma in Wines has also been administered in English at these three institutions for many years.